Medical expert of the article

 - Loss or deterioration of sensitivity in the area of the operation, which is caused by damage (cutting) of nerve fibers.
 In most patients, sensitivity is restored after a certain period of time.

-- Lymphedema is lymphatic edema.
+- Lymphedema is lymphatic swelling.

 Care after the procedure